elec548/elec548.github.io/Assignments/hw3.md

 ## Homework 5 (100 pts)

-_This problem set is due Friday (10/11/2019) at 11:59pm.
-Please turn in your work by uploading to Canvas. f you have questions, please post them on the course forum, rather than emailing the course staff.
+_This problem set is due Monday (10/5/2020) at 11:59pm.
+Please turn in your work by uploading to Canvas.
+If you have questions, please post them on the course forum, rather than emailing the course staff.
 This will allow other students with the same question to see the response and any ensuing discussion.
 The goal of this problem set is to review classification by performing “discrete decoding” of some neural data.
 You should submit both commented code and a write-up for this homework assignment._

 ### Description of data set

 The data (in file `ReachData.npz` on Canvas) is in a struct array “r” of size 1127.
 Each element in the array contains data on one trial.
 Time stamps for each spike in trial i and neuron j are given in r(i).unit(j).spikeTimes (in ms relative to trial start).
 Other relevant members of the structure for this homework assignment are: r(i).timeTouchHeld (the time the reach target appears and movement planning nominally begins), r(i).timeGoCue (the time the animal is cued to move and planning nominally ends), r(i).timeTargetAcquire (the time movement ends).
 A big part of all three parts of this assignment will be writing code that creates _spike count vectors_.
-These will be vectors of size $$Nx1$$, where $$N$$ is the total number of neurons (i.e., 190).
+These will be vectors of size
+$$Nx1$$, where $$N$$ is the total number of neurons (i.e., 190).
 All of the classification will be on these vectors, and you should combine across neurons _by taking the product of probabilities_ (not by doing anything that would collapse across neurons or mix their information).
 There are 8 different reach targets (locations in the vector targets); the target index for each trial is in the vector `cfr`.

 ### Questions